nicolaViola/slotmachine/README.md

 ![Alt text](/document/slotmachineClassDiagram.png?raw=true "Slotmachine Class Diagram")

 ### controller implementation
-The controller is implemented like a REST service.
-It exposes the method to make the slotmachine change state.
+The controller is implemented like a Spring REST service.
+It exposes the methods to make the slotmachine change state.
 It implements a Template Pattern to execute the operation.
 ![Alt text](/document/templateControllerClassDiagram.png?raw=true "Controller Template Class Diagram")

+### Testing and documentation
+The Rest service is documented by Swagger (http://swagger.io/) so you can also test it.
+You can try it following this url: http://localhost:8080/swagger-ui.html
+You will have an endpoints list.
+A lot of those come from Spring Boot Actuator but the "machine-controller : Machine Controller" endpoint will make you able to test the game.
+Every methods match with the operation of the game.
+The default state is NoCoin state so you can do:
+	/insertCoin operation.
+You can see the new state (Ready) in the ResponseBody.
+	/startToPlay operation.
+You can see the new state (Game) in the ResponseBody.
+	/shoot operation.
+You can see the new state (Game, NoCoin or Win).
+If Win /disponeMoney operation.
+You can see the new state (NoCoin).

 ## To-do List
- - SWAGGER
  - Add Spring data MongoDb to record the games (use Fongo)
  - GUI

 ## Used Techonlogy
-The project uses Spring Core, Spring Boot, Rest API with Spring MVC
+The project uses Spring Core, Spring Boot, Rest API with Spring MVC, Swagger